signalfx/signalfx-agent/docs/Overview.md

 The agent has three main components:

-1) _Observers_ that discover applications and services running on the host.
+1) _Observers_ that discover applications and services running on the host
-2) _Monitors_ that collect metrics from the host and applications.
+2) _Monitors_ that collect metrics from the host and applications
 3) The _Writer_ that sends the metrics collected by monitors to SignalFx.

 ### Observers